 Document Evidence of Who Takes Care of the Pet

 If one partner is keeping the pet, documentation of that fact is key.
 Braster recalls one incident wherein she represented the boyfriend, who had given his girlfriend money to buy a dog—meaning, technically, she made the purchase.

 “Of course, the handing-over of the cash wasn’t documented,” Braster says.
-“He probably paid for 70% of the expenses, but it wasn’t proven, because she physically purchased the animal and was on the ownership with the breeder for these two dogs.
-Ultimately, that was enough for the judge to decide she should retain ownership.”
+“He probably paid for 70 percent of the expenses, but it wasn’t proven because she physically purchased the animal and was on the ownership with the breeder for these two dogs.
+Ultimately, that was enough for the judge to decide she should retain ownership.

 “We’ve all been in situations where everything is nice and rosy and amicable—until it’s not,” she adds.
 “You want to have something that shows your point, and it does not have to be a fancy contract.
 It can be a simple email back-and-forth.”

-A second solution is for the two parties to make a custody agreement themselves.
+Another solution is for the two parties to make a custody agreement themselves.
 Again, Braster recommends getting the agreement in writing.
-“Just write a little contract or agreement, it can even be on a piece of handwritten-paper, saying, ‘Girlfriend gets the dog every other week starting on July 1,’ or ‘Boyfriend gets the dog every other week,’” she says.
+“Just write a little contract or agreement, it can even be on a piece of handwritten paper, saying, ‘Girlfriend gets the dog every other week starting on July 1,’ or ‘Boyfriend gets the dog every other week,’” she says.

 And one last word of advice?
 “If one party has the dog, and the other party thinks it’s his or her dog and calls the police, it’s highly unlikely the police will do anything, as it’s a civil matter,” Braster says.

 Visit the Super Lawyers’ directory of animal law attorneys for legal advice tailored to your situation.
 For more information on this area of law, including joint custody and co-parenting arrangements, or how animal rights are viewed in the eyes of the law, see our overviews of family law and animal law.